cnlohr/badderapple/README.md

 There's an issue, all of the good ones in this list these are state of the art algorithms requiring a pretty serious OS to decode.
 What if we only wan to run on a microcontroller?

+#### Observations

+1. For small payloads, it looks like gzip outperforms zstd, in spite of zstd having 40 years to improve over it.
+This is not a fluke, and has been true for many of my test song datasets.
+2. For larger payloads, bzip2 seems to outperform zstd.
+In this test, the only place that zstd really shines in the speed by which it can uncompress.
+3. I expected BSON to save space, but it was larger, and compressed worse.
+I guess it's only useful for increasing the speed of parsing.
+4. Finding a way to express your data more concisely absolutely obliterates any compression algorithms you can throw at your problem.
+Don't settle for a binary representation, like bson.

 ### My algorithms

 | Compression | Size |